Do you want to learn about the best science-and-art-based ways to get more writing done?

 It’s the ability to concentrate on the task at hand and eliminate all distractions.

 This allows you to enter the state of flow.
-In many instances, this will enable you almost to double your productivity and do it with ease.
+Most times, this will enable you almost to double your productivity and do it with ease.

 According to Mihaly Csikszentmihalyi, the psychologist who coined the term “flow”: